 - Make homemade gifts and decorations.

 If ever there was a year for getting crafty, it’s 2020.
 Perhaps you perfected your pandemic sourdough, or practised sewing or photography this year.
 Now’s the time to put your talents on display.
-Make a Photobook to capture memorable moments (Members save 70%), package up your loaves for gifting or try your hand at some of these easy homemade decor ideas.
+Make a photo album to capture memorable moments, package up your loaves for gifting or try your hand at some of these easy homemade decor ideas.